 - Arrange the fresh berries on top.
 Add some mint or lemon balm leaves if you have any.

-- Leave to set, about 15 minutes.
+- Leave to set, for about 15 minutes.
 Slice and serve.

 My standard loaf tin is 30×12 cm/ 12×3 inches.
 You can also bake the cake in a Gugelhupf or bundt pan.
 See the Limoncello Bundt Cake Recipe and learn how to prepare a bundt baking form.
 Or use a silicone mold, which doesn’t need any preparations.